 There is the sales charges, the 12b-1 fees, management fees, fund expenses, transactions costs and there’s a giant additional cost all of the more pernicious says John Bogle by being invisible.

 I am referring to the hidden cost of portfolio turnover estimated at a full 1% a year.
 With that means is sometimes someone who is managing that fund leaves, resigns and someone else takes over and then there’s a turnover cost.

-And as you sit back and contemplate upon that and think about how is this really affecting my retirement, you have to know based on the statistics that we just shown you it’s disastrous.
+As you sit back and contemplate upon that and think about how is this really affecting my retirement, you have to know based on the statistics that we just shown you it’s disastrous.

-Mutual funds are so profitable for everybody but the investor that there are now more mutual funds than there are stocks.
+Mutual funds are so profitable for everybody, but the investor that there are now more mutual funds than there are stocks.
 Just look out there and see what’s available for investment.
-There’s more mutual funds in stocks and exchange and the reason is it’s a very profitable business.
+There’s more mutual funds in stocks and exchange, and the reason is it’s a very profitable business.